MattBash17/PolygonID-test-schemas/EmployeeData/EmployeeData-vocab.md

 Describes the gross annual salary of the subject

 #   hrVerified
-Describes if everything is in order in HR systems
+Describes if everything is in order in HR systems, boolean